 For those who enjoy a more challenging terrain on a mountain bike why not incorporate a train ride with your bike on Scotrail’s West Highland Line From Rannoch Station.
 Scotrail do not charge extra for your bike but you are required to reserve a designated cycle space prior to commencing your journey.
 Take a short train journey north to the highest railway station in the United Kingdom, Corrour Station or perhaps continues onto Spean Bridge and cycle back to Loch Rannoch incorporating the Road to the Isles.

 The annual Etape Caledonian cycling event uses the roads of Loch Rannoch and Tummel for this closed road event which attracts up to 5,000 cyclists.
-The 2022 event will revert back to its original spring time schedule on Sunday 15th May 2022.
+The next event will take place on Sunday 12th May 2024 so there’s plenty of time to get some practice around the local area.
 The marshalled routes of either 40 or 85 miles both start and concludes in Pitlochry taking in some of the most breath taking scenery the Scottish Highlands has to offer.
 Only riders on the more difficult, longer journey pass Granary Cottage on their way to crossing the Bridge of Gaur for their return journey round the south side of Loch Rannoch.
 The gentler south road helps to prepare the riders for their next challenge in the shape of Schiehallion and a cheeky little 736 ft elevation prior to finishing back in Pitlochry.

 These are just a few ideas of routes to explore whilst staying at Granary Cottage.
 The two wheeled adventures do not stop there and are limited only to your imagination.
 If you’re a keen cyclist then Loch Rannoch provides a fantastic highlands backdrop for a holiday.